- Open Your Land F/X Project

 When placing a detail, you also have the option to rename the Paper Space layout sheet assigned to your detail sheet.

-Before placing your detail, check the Rename layout box to rename the layout sheet based on the Sheet number entry you're currently assigning to the detail.
+Before placing your detail, select the Rename layout option to rename the layout sheet based on the Sheet number entry you're currently assigning to the detail.

 Click OK to continue placing the detail.